(Re)branding a category disruptor

 Tech-forward Minimalism

-• Aspirational brands that embody this concept include: Peloton, Dyson, Equinox.
+• Aspirational brands that embody this concept include: Peloton, Dyson, and Equinox.

 Brand Concept 3